EtherLoan/loan-standard/ERC_draft.md

 * `capital`: amount lended.
 The amount is represented as a balance of a ERC-20 Token.
 * `payment`: amount repaid.
 The amount is represented as a balance of a ERC-20 Token.
 * `principal`: amount collected.
 The amount is represented as a balance of a ERC-20 Token.
+* `terms`: The temrs parameter was choosen to have the type `bytes32`.
+This in order to make the temrs entries as general as possible while maintaining a very simple code base.

 ## Specification